On the Pauli Spectrum of QAC0: Learning Low-Degree Channels

-For our primary discussion of the learning procedure, we will consider a learning model in which we are given access to many copies of Choi state, i.e. the normalized Choi representation\footnote{Note that Choi state tomography is often referred to as the ``ancilla-assisted" learning model \cite{leung2000,mohensi2008qpt}.} $\rho_\calE := \frac{\Phi_\calE}{\tr(\Phi_\calE)}= \frac{1}{\Nin}\choirE$.
+For our primary discussion of the learning procedure, we will consider a learning model in which we are given access to many copies of Choi state\footnote{Note that Choi state tomography is often referred to as the ``ancilla-assisted" learning model \cite{leung2000,mohensi2008qpt}.}, i.e. the normalized Choi representation $\rho_\calE := \frac{\Phi_\calE}{\tr(\Phi_\calE)}= \frac{1}{\Nin}\choirE$.
 Indeed, the Choi state is a valid quantum state as it has $\Tr(\rho_\calE)=1$ and is Hermitian.
 The Choi state can be prepared by applying the channel $\chan{} $ to half of $\nin$ (\textit{normalized}) Bell pairs.
-Thus this is weaker than given general query access to $\calE$.
+Thus, this is weaker than given general query access to $\calE$.
 We note that a Choi state is a generalization of sampling a random example $(x, f(x))$ of a Boolean function --- as these are equivalent when the channel is $\chan{f}$.

 With this background, we can now state the main result of the section: